jpsowin/minimal-mistakes/_pages/index.md

 layout: single
 author_profile: false

-title: "The Neil Postman Information Page"
+title: "All The Things You Never Even Knew You Wanted To Know About Neil Postman"
 permalink: /
 ---